xero-one/dream-lens-llc-link/README.md

                     The technical fruit of this SPWA include a secure serverless back-end, animation heavy and scalable front-end design, and strict form to handle customer inquiries in a professional manner.
 These technical aspects successfully advance the site’s marketing appearance, site performance and site security ultimately achieving the projects goal.
 <br>
 <br>
                     Dream Lens is a simple yet thick SPWA built with revolutionary technologies and features.
-Check the “<strong>Stack</strong>” and “<strong>Feature</strong>s”section below to read more about these technologies and revolutionary features.
+Check the “<strong>Stack</strong>” and “<strong>Feature</strong>s” section below to read more about these technologies and revolutionary features.
                 </p>
             <br>
             <br>